jan9/image-search-app/README.md

 - Written in JavaScript (ES6)
 - React (via [Create React App](https://github.com/facebook/create-react-app)) and React Hooks
-- Axios
+- Axios as a HTTP client
-- FontAwesome
+- FontAwesome for icons
 - Material-UI
 - Imgur Gallery Search API https://apidocs.imgur.com/#3c981acf-47aa-488f-b068-269f65aee3ce

 ## How to setup

-During development, ngrok was used to solve the CORS issue

 In the project directory, run the following commands to setup:

-1. create a .env in the root directory and add Client-Id for Imgur API call.
-   Set 'REACT_APP_CLIENT_ID' equal to the client-id.
+1. [IMPORTANT!]create a .env in the root directory and add the client-id needed to authorization by Imgur. i.e. Set 'REACT_APP_CLIENT_ID' equal to the client-id.
 1. cd image-search-app
 1. yarn install
 1. yarn start